samuelgozlan/amplitude-dev-center/docs/data/destinations/snowflake-data-share.md

 5. Click **Next**, enter the name of this Snowflake export and click Finish.

 When complete, Amplitude sends all future events to Snowflake with Data Share.

-From here, Amplitude generates micro-batch files at five-minute intervals and loads them to Amplitude's Snowflake account every 5 minutes, then data share with customer's Snowflake account.

 ### Backfill data